 Wastewater facilities typically have some hazardous locations due to the presence of combustible gas and liquids (Zone 0/1/2, previously known as Class I).
-Hazardous locations due to presence of combustible dust (Zone 20/21/22, previously known as Class II), or fibres or filings (Zone 20/21/22, previously known as Class III) are generally not found within wastewater treatment facilities.
+Hazardous locations due to presence of combustible dust (Zone 20/21/22, previously known as Class II), or fibres or filings (Zone 20/21/22, previously known as Class II), or fibres or filings (Zone 20/21/22, previously known as Class II).